Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 The portal opens approximately 8 weeks before each deadline.

-Applications must be electronically endorsed by the Head of School or Department and also by the Research Office at the Principal Investigator’s university.
+Applications must be electronically endorsed by the Research Office at the Principal Investigator’s university.
 This approval process must be completed by the deadline for submission of applications.
 It is the applicant’s responsibility to ensure that sufficient time is available for the approval process to be completed prior to the closing date.

-All RIG applications are peer reviewed by specialist assessors selected by the Trust, who are consulted on the merits of the application.
+All RIG applications are peer reviewed by specialist assessors selected by the Trust, who are consulted on the merits of the application and help determine whether is of a fundable quality.
+Each application is reviewed by one peer reviewer.
+Their assessments are based on the following criteria:

 - the originality and significance of the proposed research;

-- its feasibility, in terms of the resources being provided and the time available;
+- feasibility, in terms of the resources requested, timescale of the project

-- the suitability of the applicant to undertake the project;
+- the suitability of the applicant to undertake the project and the expected benefit to their personal development and skills;

 All grants awarded will be on the basis of the Trust’s published terms and conditions of award.